devuri/Install-Theme-via-Composer-from-Private-Repository-on-GitHub/README.md

-# Using `auth.json` for Private Repository on GitHub to Install Theme via Composer
+# Using `auth.json` for Private Themes and Plugins on GitHub with Composer

-This guide will walk you through the process of setting up an `auth.json` file to install a private theme repository hosted on GitHub using Composer.
-This is a common scenario when you want to use a commercial or proprietary theme that is not publicly available.
+This guide will walk you through the process of setting up an `auth.json` file to install private themes and plugins hosted on GitHub using Composer.
+This method is applicable when you want to use commercial or proprietary themes and plugins that are not publicly available.

 ## Prerequisites